kristarking/tooling-project/README.md

 ## What This Project Is

 This is a production-grade deployment of a web application on Azure Kubernetes Service.
 The entire infrastructure is provisioned with Terraform, the application is containerized and stored in Azure Container Registry, and every deployment happens automatically through a GitHub Actions CI/CD pipeline.
-The app runs behind an NGINX Ingress Controller with TLS certificates issued by Let's Encrypt via cert-manager, and traffic reaches it through a Cloudflare Tunnel that bypasses direct IP exposure entirely.
+The app runs behind an NGINX Ingress Controller with TLS certificates issued by Let's Encrypt via cert-manager, and traffic reaches it through a Cloudflare Tunnel that removes the need for your Azure IP to be publicly reachable at all.

-The project went through real-world troubleshooting across multiple sessions — NSG rule bugs, ACME challenge failures, ISP-level IP blocking, and a full region migration from East US to West Europe.
-Every one of those issues is documented in this README so you understand not just how to deploy it, but what can go wrong and why.
+This was not a clean, one-shot deployment.
+It went through real troubleshooting across multiple sessions — NSG rule bugs, ACME challenge failures, ISP-level IP blocking, and a full region migration from East US to West Europe.
+Every one of those issues is documented here so you understand not just how to deploy it, but what can go wrong and why.

 > **📸 Screenshot:** *Final browser view — heros.com.ng loading with HTTPS padlock*